HII Christens National Security Cutter Calhoun (WMSL 759)

+NSC Calhoun Bottle BreakShip's Sponsor Mrs. Christina Calhoun Zubowicz christened the U.S. Coast Guard’s 10th national security cutter Calhoun (WMSL 759) at HII’s Ingalls Shipbuilding division.
+NSC 10 Calhoun is named for Zubowicz’s grandfather, Charles L. Calhoun, the first Master Chief Petty Officer of the Coast Guard.
+Also pictured are Commandant of the Coast Guard, Adm.
+Linda Fagan, Master Chief Petty Officer of the Coast Guard Heath Jones, Ingalls Shipbuilding President, Kari Wilkinson, and Capt.
+Timothy Sommella, prospective commanding officer, Calhoun.

-PASCAGOULA, Miss., June 04, 2022 (GLOBE NEWSWIRE) -- HII (: HII) christened Legend-class national security cutter Calhoun (WMSL 759) today at the company’s Ingalls Shipbuilding division.
+PASCAGOULA, Miss., June 04, 2022 (GLOBE NEWSWIRE) -- HII (NYSE: HII) christened Legend-class national security cutter Calhoun (WMSL 759) today at the company’s Ingalls Shipbuilding division.

 Calhoun (WMSL 759) is named to honor Charles L. Calhoun, the first master chief petty officer of the U.S. Coast Guard.
 Calhoun served in the U.S. Navy for three years during World War II and was honorably discharged in 1946 as a torpedoman second class.
 He enlisted in the Coast Guard that same year and held varying positions of leadership over the course of his career.